 About

-I'm Kaia Newman, a second year Ph.D. student in Software Engineering in the Software & Societal Systems department at Carnegie Mellon University.
-I'm advised by Andrew Begel, and thus am a part of the VariAbility lab.
+I'm Kaia Newman, a third year Ph.D. student in Software Engineering in the Software & Societal Systems department at Carnegie Mellon University.
+I'm advised by Andrew Begel and Claire Le Goues, and thus am a part of the VariAbility lab and squaresLab.

-My research is on human factors of software engineering, including accessibility for neurodivergent developers, program comprehension (e.g., during repair or testing), and developer wellbeing and efficacy.
+My research is primarily on the human factors of software engineering, including accessibility for neurodivergent developers, program comprehension (e.g., during repair or testing), and developer wellbeing and efficacy.

-I completed my undergraduate degree in Computer Science at the University of Michigan.
-In my free time, I enjoy written communication, watching the reality TV show Survivor, doing crosswords, running, playing Magic: The Gathering, and reading.
+I completed my Bachelor's in Computer Science at the University of Michigan.
+In my free time, I enjoy written communication, RPGs (e.g., games by ATLUS, Ghost of Yotei), doing crosswords, running, playing Magic: The Gathering, and reading science fiction or fantasy novels.
 I use any pronouns.